 If you want to enjoy cleaning, pick the tasks you enjoy the most.
 For instance, if your spouse likes dusting, let him dust.
 If you prefer cleaning the sink to sweeping the floor, ask your hubby to handle the sweeping while you focus on getting the sink shiny.
 Before you know it, you’ll be done.

 The next thing you want to focus on is the entry way.
-Take down the Christmas wreath that you used to decorate the front door.
+Do you have an appropriate wreath that you used to decorate the front door?
+Good!
 You might want to divide these tasks:

 - sweep or vacuum